Data GovernanceComplianceAi Agents

 Volume amplifies mistakes

 If a bad number makes it into an AI agent’s call queue, it does not get a gut check.
 Nobody pauses and thinks “this number looks wrong” or “I think this person asked us not to call.”
 The agent dials it because it is on the list.
-At scale, a single unchecked batch can generate dozens of breaches before anyone notices.
+At scale, one unchecked batch can repeat the same mistake across every row in it before anyone notices.

 Agents do not question their inputs